3 sleeps till Christmas! Are you ready?

 - Arrange the pecans on some parchment paper and then when the caramel has thickened slightly, spoon the caramel over top the pecans.
 Cool completely.

-- Put chocolate in a microwave bowl and microwave for 1 min and stir repeat till the chocolate has melted.
+- Melt the chocolate over a small pot of simmering water.
+Put chocolate in a bowl and place over the pot and stir till the chocolate has melted.